Skip to content

 Training and resources

-• Disclosure – the DBS searches police records and, in relevant cases, barred list information, and then issues a DBS certificate to the applicant and employer to help them make an informed recruitment decision.
+Disclosure – the DBS searches police records and, in relevant cases, barred list information, and then issues a DBS certificate to the applicant.
+The certificate belongs to the individual and it is for them to share with their employer to support with making an informed recruitment decision.

-• Barring – the DBS makes its decisions using barring decision-making processes specifically developed for this use and approved by the DBS Board.
-The barring decision-making processes for considering discretionary (non-automatic barring) cases have been developed to ensure all DBS decisions are fair, consistent and thorough.
+Barring – the DBS makes its decisions using barring decision-making processes specifically developed for this use and approved by the DBS Board.
+The barring decision-making processes have been developed to ensure all DBS decisions are fair, consistent and thorough.

 Types of check you can request: